aldettinger/camel-quarkus-workshop/README.md

 docker cp downloads/m2-repository 99ef34eb8e2e:/root/.m2/repository
 ```

+### How to simply share the webhook url needed for the kafka exercice

+The URL contains sensitive information that's better not to be committed on github nor mailed.
+So far, sharing a shortened version of the URL proves to be quite efficient.

 ### Upgrade the quarkus version in the workshop

 Each module remains parent free for resiliency, flexibility and maven dependencies pre-download purpose.